-Hallmark University acknowledges evaluations from companies approved by the National Association of Credential Evaluation Services (NACES).
-For a list of approved evaluation companies, applicants can refer to NACES.
+Hallmark University acknowledges evaluations from companies approved by the National Association of Credential Evaluation Services (NACES) and Association of International Credential Evaluation (AICE).
+For a list of approved evaluation companies, applicants can refer to NACES or AICE.
 The documentation, once translated and evaluated, should be submitted for approval by the relevant Office of the Registrar.
 This procedure ensures a comprehensive assessment of foreign credentials for the purpose of credit transfer.